Benedek4000/eng130_week4_project/db/db.md

 We will use PostgreSQL for the relational database as it offers a lot of features like SQL querying, API support, migration to bigger databases and is supported on many operating systems
 `https://db-engines.com/en/system/PostgreSQL`

+# DB
+### What is MongoDB?

+- It is a NoSQL database called (Document database)

+- It stores data in flexible JSON - like document

+- It is higly scalable and flexible database.

+### How MongoDB looks when compared to RDBMS

+- In RDBMS the data is stored in tables, whereas in MONGODB the data is stored in JSON format.

+###  The Structure of MongoDB database:

+- MongoDB physical daatbase contain several logical databases.

+- Each database contain several collections.
+Collection is something like table in relational database.

+- Each collection contains several documents.
+Document is something like record or row in RDBMS.

+### Key Characteristics of MongoDB database:

+- Installation and setup is very easy

+- All information related to a document is stored in a single place.

+-

+-